occupied Palestinian territories

 What we do

-War Child works in oPt to protect children from harm and support their psychosocial wellbeing.
+War Child works in oPt to protect children like Rami from harm and support their psychosocial wellbeing.
 We set up safe play and recreation spaces.
 We train community members to provide children using these spaces with vital life skills and psychosocial support.